 Anger is a completely normal, usually healthy, human emotion.
 But when it gets out of control and turns destructive, it can lead to problems—problems at work, in your personal relationships, and in the overall quality of your life.
 And it can make you feel as though you're at the mercy of an unpredictable and powerful emotion.
 (American Psychological Association, 2015).
 If you feel that your anger is really out of control, if it is having an impact on your relationships and on important parts of your life, you might consider counseling to learn how to handle it better.

-Relationship coaching can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
+Marriage Counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Therapy sessions are held with both couples and is a supportive place to discuss issues and solutions to better strengthen your relationship.